peter-mouland/42/README.md

 A look at how we can use FaaS + Aggregate data stores, and event sourcing patterns.
 *Paul Robinson*

+#### 101 :: Classical Grounding
+What things does Jon think you should have an understanding of *Jon Lim*

 #### 23 :: Afterparty
 Drinks in the Shaftsbury